 Many travelers come to Tulum purely for yoga.
-Tulum is an oasis with many eco-travelers, so yoga are a must-do activity.
+Tulum is an oasis with many eco-travelers, so yoga is a must-do activity.
 Luckily, yoga classes are available without any extra charge at every hotel.

-Things to do in Tulum
+Things to Do in Tulum

-Relax on the beach
+Relax on the Beach

 You can also experience some traditional Mayan spa called Temazcal, which are often located close to the beach.

 Visit Sian Ka’an Reserve

 Sian Ka’an is a Biosphere Reserve and UNESCO World Heritage Site that is located south of the town of Tulum.
-It’s very unique and completely natural area along the coast of the Gulf of Mexico.
+It’s a very unique and natural area along the coast of the Gulf of Mexico.

 The town’s streets are filled with lots of colorful and interesting murals.
-Street art located in random places, so I can’t give you specific directions where to go.
+Street art is located in random places, so I can’t give you specific directions on where to go.